neuro-inc/neuro-cli/neuro-cli/docs/storage.md

 neuro storage tree [OPTIONS] [PATH]
 ```

-List contents of directories in a tree-like format.
+List storage in a tree-like format

-Tree is a recursive
+Tree is a recursive directory listing
-directory listing program that produces a depth indented listing
+program that produces a depth indented listing
-of files,
+of files, which is colorized
-which is colorized ala dircolors if the LS_`COLORS` environment variable is
+ala dircolors if the LS_`COLORS` environment variable is
-set and output is to tty.
-With no arguments, tree lists the files in the
+set and output is to
+tty.
+With no arguments, tree lists the files in the storage:
-storage:
 directory.
+When
-When directory arguments are given, tree lists all the
+directory arguments are given, tree lists all the files and/or
-files and/or
+directories
-directories found in the given directories each in turn.
-Upon
-completion of listing
+found in the given directories each in turn.
+Upon completion of listing
+all
-all files/directories found, tree returns the total
-number of files and/or
+files/directories found, tree returns the total number of files and/or
 directories listed.

-By default `PATH` is equal user's
-home dir (storage:)
+By default `PATH` is equal user's home dir (storage:)

 #### Options